kaustav202/JS-DOM-Snippets/README.md

 - Any script that shows DOM element manipualtion
 - Any script that shows the working of a specific js method
-- Any technique that's commonly used utilising js
+- Any JS techniques that's commonly used.
-- A sub feature or app
+- A sub feature or app that implements a specific functionality.

 ### Tech Stack 💻